 The command sequence and behavior is the same as the PP or 4PP command with only a single byte of data provided.
-See Section 9.5.2, Page Program (PP 02h or 4PP 12h) on page 104.
+See Page Program (PP 02h or 4PP 12h) on page 101.

-The address map of the registers is the same as shown for Section 9.3.13, Read Any Register (RDAR 65h) on page 92.
+The address map of the registers is the same as shown for Read Any Register (RDAR 65h) on page 88.

-9.3.15 Set Burst Length (SBL C0h)
+9.3.14 Set Burst Length (SBL C0h)

 The Set Burst Length (SBL) command is used to configure the Burst Wrap feature.
-Burst Wrap is used in conjunction with Quad I/O Read and DDR Quad I/O Read, in legacy SPI or QPI Mode, to access a fixed length and alignment of data.
+Burst Wrap is used in conjunction with Quad I/O Read and DDR Quad I/O Read, in legacy SPI or QPI mode, to access a fixed length and alignment of data.
 Certain applications can benefit from this feature by improving the overall system code execution performance.
 The Burst Wrap feature allows applications that use cache, to start filling a cache line with instruction or data from a critical address first, then fill the remainder of the cache line afterwards within a fixed length (8/16/32/64-bytes) of data, without issuing multiple read commands.

-The Set Burst Length (SBL) command writes the CR4V register to enable or disable the wrapped read feature and set the wrap boundary.
+The Set Burst Length (SBL) command writes the CR4V register bits 4, 1, and 0 to enable or disable the wrapped read feature and set the wrap boundary.
+Other bits of the CR4V register are not affected by the SBL command.
 When enabled the wrapped read feature changes the related read commands from sequentially reading until the command ends, to reading sequentially wrapped within a group of bytes.

-When CR4V[4] = 1, the wrap mode is not enabled and unlimited length sequential read is performed.
+When CR4V[4]=1, the wrap mode is not enabled and unlimited length sequential read is performed.

-When CR4V[4] = 0, the wrap mode is enabled and a fixed length and aligned group of 8, 16, 32, or 64 bytes is read starting at the byte address provided by the read command and wrapping around at the group alignment boundary.
+When CR4V[4]=0, the wrap mode is enabled and a fixed length and aligned group of 8, 16, 32, or 64 bytes is read starting at the byte address provided by the read command and wrapping around at the group alignment boundary.

-The group of bytes is of length and aligned on an 8-, 16-, 32-, or 64-byte boundary.
+The group of bytes is of length and aligned on an 8, 16, 32, or 64 byte boundary.
 CR4V[1:0] selects the boundary.
-See Configuration Register 4 Volatile (CR4V) on page 62.
+See Configuration Register-4 Volatile (CR4V) on page 59.